Chelsoconn/225/225 Notes.md

 **Method Losing Context when Taken out of Context**

-**Indirect invocation** is performed when a function is called using `myFun.call()` or `myFun.apply()` methods.

 ​	From the [list of methods](https://web.archive.org/web/20180209163541/https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Function#Methods) that a function object has, [`.call()`](https://web.archive.org/web/20180209163541/https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Function/call) and [`.apply()`](https://web.archive.org/web/20180209163541/https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Function/apply) are used to invoke the function with a configurable context:

-If you remove a method from its containing object and execute it, it loses its context:  The indirect invocation is useful when a function should be executed with a specific context.

 For example to solve the context problems with function invocation, where `this` is always `window` or `undefined` in strict mode (see [2.3.](https://web.archive.org/web/20180209163541/https://dmitripavlutin.com/gentle-explanation-of-this-in-javascript/#23pitfallthisinaninnerfunction)).
 It can be used to simulate a method call on an object (see the previous code sample).